johnsonn573/ASM_code_repository/README.md

 ## Calling sample-level ASM

-We used the following scripts to call ASM at the sample level.    \
+We used the following scripts to call ASM at the sample level (Fig. 3A).    \
     \
 asm_bothstrands_paired_B.R    \
 asm_bothstrand_paired_CLL_v2.R

+## Generate pairwise comparisons of sample-level ASM (Fig. 3B).

+We used the following script to compute pairwise overlap of ASM across samples and generate Figure 3B.
+    \
+comparisons_B_CLL.R

+## Probability of ASM against the number of reads (Fig. 3C).

+We built a multi-level logistic regression model to determine the probability of ASM conditional on the logarithm of the number of reads.
+   \
+comparison_B_CLL_logreads.R

+## Overlap of global ASM with imprinting-related features

+We quantified the overlap of ASM with imprinting-related features (imprinting binding motifs and imprinted genes) across B-cell samples and CLL samples.
+See Figure 4.
+   \
+table_ASM_imprinted_global_B_and_CLL.R   \
+table_ASM_motif_global_B_and_CLL.R   \
+   \
+To create Figure 4, the output of the two scripts above is used as input in the following script.   \
+Figure_Overlap_Motif_Imprinted.R